Article

-Lawyers are experimenting with LLMs (Large Language Models) like Claude and ChatGPT, but improper use can lead to inaccurate citations, biased reasoning, and compliance failures.
+Lawyers are experimenting with LLMs (Large Language Models) like Claude and ChatGPT, part of a growing AI legal toolkit, but improper use can lead to inaccurate citations, biased reasoning, and compliance failures.

 Compliance is the foundation of AI use in law.
-Courts have already sanctioned lawyers for submitting AI-fabricated cases, and state bars caution against sharing client data with unsecured systems.
+Courts continue to sanction lawyers across multiple jurisdictions for submitting AI-fabricated citations, including the California Court of Appeals, which imposed a $10,000 sanction and State Bar referral on counsel who used generative AI to draft appellate briefs without verifying the resulting authorities.
+State bars likewise caution against sharing client data with unsecured systems.

 What is AI Prompting for Lawyers?